Robotic Surgery for Endometriosis

-Robotic surgery uses a robotic system controlled by a surgeon.
+Robotic surgery for endometriosis uses a robotic system controlled by a surgeon.
 The robot here is just a set of instruments consisting of robotic arms, surgical instruments, a monitor, and a console.
 It does not operate or make decisions on its own.
 The entire robotic system is always under the control of the surgeon, who sits on a nearby console that shows the target anatomy in high resolution.

-There are currently no studies comparing conventional and robotic surgery with regards to fertility rates following surgery.
+There are currently no studies comparing conventional and robotic surgery with regard to fertility rates following surgery.

 Another drawback of robotic surgery is that, unlike conventional laparoscopy, the surgeon cannot “feel” characteristics of the disease such as fibrotic scar tissue.
-This is because the surgeon has to sit away from the patient on a console, which only offers a visual aid with no possibility of a physical touch.
+This is because the surgeon has to sit away from the patient on a console, which only offers a visual aid with no possibility of physical touch.

 Conventional laparoscopy and robotic surgery both have their own advantages and drawbacks.
 What is important is that they are performed by experts in endometriosis.